lee-lindley/app_csv/README.md

 ## get_next_row

 Returns the next record from the cursor converted into a CSV string.
 There is no newline.
+When the buffer is empty, as it will be on the first call, it fetches the next array of rows then returns the first.

-When all rows have been
+When all rows have been processed, it returns NULL.
-processed, it returns NULL, and the cursor cannot be restarted.
-The only practical method remaining for the ojbect at that point is *get_row_count*.
+The cursor cannot be restarted.
+The only practical methods remaining for the object at that point are *get_row_count* and *get_header_row*.

 ```sql
     MEMBER FUNCTION    get_next_row(